Unlocking Japan: Expand Your Horizons by Renting a Car

 Be careful planning and executing turns because habit may lead you into the wrong lane.
 Turn slowly and deliberately; following another turning car can help you stay in the correct lane.

-Be forewarned that, particularly in mountainous areas, you are going to encounter a lot of tunnels, viaducts, and bridges, which can be a little daunting.
-Fear not: tunnels are well lit and the roadways are excellent.
+Be forewarned that, particularly in mountainous areas, you are going to encounter a lot of tunnels, viaducts, and bridges.
+Fear not: they are well lit and the roadways are excellent.

 That’s basically it.
 Relax, drive slowly (easy because Japanese speed limits are low), and enjoy the view as you journey along major highways or even narrow country roads out to novel locations.
 You will soon get the hang of it.
 Japanese drivers are polite and obey traffic laws, so you should too.
 Driving in Japan is easy.